tomichj/autocomplete_rails/README.md

 ### Wire up jQuery UI's autocomplete widget

 jQuery UI's autocomplete widget is flexible and well documented.
-Just set the widget's source property to the autocomplete rails controller path you wish to access.
-A common way to do this is by setting the path to the autocomplete action in a data attribute of the input.
+The most basic setup: just set the widget's `source` option to the autocomplete rails controller path you wish to access.
+A common way to do this is by setting the path to the autocomplete action in a data attribute of the input, and access it from coffeescript/javascript.
 For example:

 Place the url in a data attribute of a text field tag: